-- Embrace your daily life, the boring stuff, the mundane things you have to get through before you get to the good stuff.
-This is the good stuff.
+- Embrace your daily life, the boring stuff, the mundane things you have to get through before you get to “the good stuff.”
+One day you’ll realize that the boring days were definitely the good stuff.

 - Find the time to do one little thing every day that makes you feel closer to yourself.
 Closer to the thing that you said you’d do once upon a time, when dreams were what we had in abundance.